NamitaNahata/DeliverShield/README.md

 ## Platform Choice

-The system is designed as a mobile-first platform.
+The system is currently implemented as a web-based application for the prototype phase.

-Delivery partners primarily use smartphones during work, so a mobile-based solution ensures accessibility and real-time interaction.

-The platform also supports multiple languages, allowing riders to easily understand the system.
+For the initial development and demonstration, a web platform was chosen because it allows:

+        1.Faster development and iteration

+        2.Easy testing of core features

+        3.Simple demonstration of end-to-end workflow

+        4.Accessibility across devices without installation

 ---

 ## Tech Stack

-Frontend: React or Flutter
+Frontend
+        React.js
+Backend
-Backend: Node.js or Python
+        Python (Flask)
+Database
-Database: Firebase or MongoDB
+        Firebase
-APIs: Weather API, Maps API
+APIs & External Integrations
+        1.Weather APIs (for rainfall, wind, and temperature data) 2.Maps / Traffic APIs (for congestion and travel time analysis) Payment Integration
-Payments: Razorpay test mode or UPI simulation
+        Razorpay / UPI Integration (Sandbox)

 ---